Community Science

 Learn more about local plants and wildlife in Surrey as your observations are confirmed through the iNaturalist community.
 Residents, visitors and businesses can be part of that effort.
 Help Surrey’s biodiversity get recognized!

-This past spring, we completed our fifth City Nature Challenge.
+This past spring, we completed our 6th City Nature Challenge.
 With forty cities and or regional districts participating.
-To change things up this year Surrey participated as part of the Metro Vancouver Regional project, contributing 940 observations, 360 species from 55 observers as part of the regional total of 14,440 observations and 1,593 species.
-This collective effort propelled Metro Vancouver to #1 in Canada for the event.
-We are already looking forward to CNC 2025!
+To change things up this year Surrey participated as part of the Metro Vancouver Regional project, contributing 1265 observations, 502 species from 63 observers as part of the regional total of 36681 observations and 2326 species.
+For the second year in a row this collective effort propelled Metro Vancouver to #1 (out of 37 cities in Canada, and had our region finishing 15th globally out of nearly 700 cities!

 Check out results for: